garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Move Astral, Add Action
+Category: Move Astral

 When cast: Teleport to the location of one of your TENDRILs.
 Consume that TENDRIL.
-Take another action.

 ### Tendril Coil
 ```